 Prewitt Reservoir is nestled in a vibrant ecosystem in Northeast Colorado.
 The lake is around 2,400 acres when full and offers year-round recreation.
 The tiny towns of Merino and Hillrose are located on either side of Prewitt on Highway 6.
 Each has a place or two to eat and drink.

 The park sits on about 3,047 acres, a mix of grasslands, wetlands, and lakes.
 Amenities include a boat ramp, picnic areas, primitive restrooms, and hiking trails.
-Visitors age 19 through 64 must possess an Annual Jumbo SWA / Prewitt SWA access permit, or a valid hunting or fishing license.
+Visitors aged 16 years and older must have an Annual Jumbo SWA / Prewitt SWA access permit or a valid hunting or fishing license.

 Activities at Prewitt Reservoir